Aattukara Alamelu: Production

-The title Aattukara Alamelu was inspired by Mattukkara Velan (1970).
 Sivakumar said it took him "15 years to do the role in [Aattukara Alamelu]".
 The name of the title character, Alamelu, is a reference to Sripriya's birth name.
 Chinnappa Thevar wanted Nagesh to direct the film; he refused as he felt he was not the right person to do so.

 Soundtrack

-The music for this film was composed by Shankar–Ganesh.
+The music for this film was composed by Shankar–Ganesh, and the lyrics were written by Ma.
+Ra.

 Release and reception

 Aattukara Alamelu was released on 10 November 1977, Diwali day.
 Film World wrote, "Aattukara Alamelu is a fluke; one misses any worthy element that is a box-office draw besides the performance of the goat!".
 The film was a silver jubilee hit.

 Legacy

 Enga Ooru Aattukkaran (1990), which also stars Sripriya, was compared by N. Krishnaswamy of The Indian Express to Aattukara Alamelu as it also prominently features a goat.